Ulflander/lyonesse/README.md

 Jessy
 =====

-Convert Jessy files or strings to CSS, Sass or JS.
+Convert Jessy files or strings to Sass and/or JS.

 View also [gulp-jessy](https://github.com/Ulflander/gulp-jessy) to use Jessy in your gulp build process.